How Do We Start? Creating Equitable Undergraduate Degrees through Integrating and Scaffolding Research Throughout Curricula

 Logistics

 Register by Monday, October 14th.
-The webinar recording will be posted to this page.
+Registration has closed and the webinar recording will be posted to this page.

 Time – 10 am – 11 am Pacific | 11 am – 12 pm Mountain | 12-1 pm Central | 1-2 pm Eastern